1966–67 United States network television schedule (daytime)

-The 1966–67 daytime network television schedule for the three major English-language commercial broadcast networks in the United States covers the weekday and weekend daytime hours from September 1966 to August 1967.
+The following is the 1966–67 daytime network television schedule for the three major English-language commercial broadcast networks in the United States.
+It covers the weekday and weekend daytime hours from September 1966 to August 1967.

 Talk shows are highlighted in yellow, local programming is white, reruns of older programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold, children's programs are light purple and sports programs are light blue.
 New series are highlighted in bold.

 Note: This is the first full season in which practically all NBC weekday programs were in color.